Ragtime (novel): Influences

 The name Coalhouse Walker is a reference to the 1811 German novella Michael Kohlhaas by Heinrich von Kleist.
 Doctorow called Ragtime a "quite deliberate hommage" to Kleist's story.
-The elements involving Coalhouse's humiliation and his increasingly desperate search for a dignified resolution reflect plot details in Kleist.

 Recognition

 The novel was a nominee for the Nebula Award for Best Novel and won the National Book Critics Circle Award for fiction in 1975, and the American Academy and Institute of Arts and Letters Award in 1976.

 The 1991 Fredric Jameson book Postmodernism, or, the Cultural Logic of Late Capitalism considers Doctorow's Ragtime to illustrate the crisis of historiography and a resistance to interpretation.

 Adaptations

 The novel was adapted to film by the same name in 1981 directed by Miloš Forman.

-The 1998 musical, by Terrence McNally (book) Stephen Flaherty and Lynn Ahrens (music and lyrics) debuted on Broadway to great acclaim and won 4 Tony Awards.
+The 1998 musical, by Terrence McNally (book) Stephen Flaherty and Lynn Ahrens (music and lyrics) debuted on Broadway to great acclaim and won four Tony Awards.